Severance to Parental Rights

 - Parent is incapacitated because of chronic drug or substance abuse

-- Neglect or abuse of other children residing in household
+- Neglect or abuse of other children residing in the household

 - Parent has recently been convicted of a felony or incarcerated